timwilliate/engineering-blog/_posts/2015-10-06-graphs-are-feeding-the-world.md

 ![Line Development Pipeline](/img/graph-lineDevelopmentPipeline.png)

 A breeding cycle begins by selecting two parents, each displaying one or more desirable phenotypes, and crossing them to produce a large set of progeny plants which combine the genetics of both parents.
 This specific cross is frequently  called an **origin**.
-All progeny enter a selection pipeline which acts as a highly focused funnel of selective pressure.
+All progeny enter a selection pipeline that acts as a highly focused funnel of selective pressure.
 At each stage within the funnel only the progeny which display the desirable traits of both parents, without displaying any undesirable traits, are selected.
 Selected progeny are then crossed with each other and their progeny move onto the next round of selection.
 After each round of selection, the total number of progeny screened is reduced (the funnel narrows) until the cycle ends with a single progeny that displays all the best traits of the original parents.
 This seed from this plant will then go on to be used as a parent in future breeding cycles, or possibly in seed products sold to farmers.

-At each stage of the selection pipeline decisions on which progeny will move forward are driven by the collection of two classes of dataset:
+At each stage of the selection pipeline decisions on which progeny will move forward to the next stage are driven by the collection of two classes of dataset:

 1.  **Genotype**: Plants are screened in the lab for genetic features predictive of phenotypes.
 This is called [genotype](https://en.wikipedia.org/wiki/Genotype) data and can be collected at high-throughput and low-cost
 2.  **Phenotype**: Plants are screened in field trials in order to make direct obseravtions of phenotypes.
 Collecting this data is expensive and time-intensive, as it requires the allocation of both land and the labor to conduct the field trial.

+INSERT

 ### **Every Breeding Cycle Extends a Growing Tree of Genetic Ancestry**